Ringside World Limited

 9.4 Prices are liable to change at any time, but changes will not affect orders in respect of which have already been placed.

 9.5 Our website contains a large number of Tickets and it is always possible that, despite our best efforts, some of the Tickets listed on our website may be incorrectly priced.
 We will normally verify prices as part of our dispatch procedures so that, where a Ticket’s correct price is less than our stated price, we will charge the lower amount when dispatching the Ticket to you.
 If a Ticket’s correct price is higher than the price stated on our website, we will normally, at our discretion, either contact you for instructions before dispatching the Ticket, or reject your order and notify you of such rejection.

 9.6 We are under no obligation to provide the Ticket to you at the incorrect (lower) price, even after we have sent you a Dispatch Confirmation, if the pricing error is obvious and unmistakeable and could have reasonably been recognised by you as a mispricing.

-9.7 Payment for all Tickets must be by Paypal.
+9.7 Payment for all Tickets must be by either Paypal or Stripe.
 Payment for all Tickets will be made to us for the third party suppliers.